R-ArcGIS/R-Bridge-Tutorial-Notebooks/shiny/README.md

 Below are decriptions to some sample applications created using Shiny.

 ## [search-and-display-agol](https://github.com/gbrunner/R-Bridge-Tutorial-Notebooks/blob/master/shiny/search-and-display-agol)
 This application searches ArcGIS Online or ArcGIS Enterprise for feature services, reads them as GeoJSON, and adds them to a Leaflet map.
+It uses a sample R package called ```arcgis``` hosted at https://github.com/gbrunner/arcgis-r-demos to interface with ArcGIS Online or ArcGIS Enterprise via the ArcGIS REST API and the [```httr```](https://cran.r-project.org/web/packages/httr/index.html) package.
 The UI contains a label, a search text box, a search button, and a check box for searching only your content or all of AGOL.
 Before you run the application, make sure to update the URL, username, and password in the code.
 ```
 # Create a new GIS object